kmmiles/ubuntu-xenial-wsl/README.md

 # ubuntu-xenial-wsl

 This repo serves as an example of how to easily build and install your own WSL2 distributions.
-WSL2 distributions are in fact containers, so we build them with `docker` or `podman`.
+WSL2 distributions are in fact containers, so we build them with `docker` or `podman`, export it as a tarball, and import them with `wsl --import`.

-This example leverages Github Actions to perform the build, so a local install of `docker` is not required.
+- This example leverages Github Actions to perform the build, so a local install of `docker` is not required.
+- We also bundle a `wsl-install.bat` script inside the releases to make installation simple.

 ## Install